-- addressing EIS Guidelines issued by the Australian Environmental Minister - exhibiting the Draft EIS once the Australian Minister for the Environment and Water (or her delegate) is satisfied that the Draft EIS has addressed the EIS Guidelines - inviting comment (in writing) on the Draft EIS during the display period, which will be set by the Australian Minister for the Environment and Water (or her delegate) - finalising the EIS in response to the submissions received, including a summary of how these comments have been addressed in the EIS - providing the Australian Department of Climate Change, the Environment, Energy and Water with the Final EIS and copies of the submissions received.
+- addressing EIS Guidelines issued by the Australian Minister for the Environment and Water - exhibiting the Draft EIS once the Australian Minister for the Environment and Water (or her delegate) is satisfied that the Draft EIS has addressed the EIS Guidelines - inviting comment (in writing) on the Draft EIS during the display period, which will be set by the Australian Minister for the Environment and Water (or her delegate)

+- finalising the EIS in response to the submissions received, including a summary of how these comments have been addressed in the EIS - providing the Australian Department of Climate Change, the Environment, Energy and Water with the finalised EIS and copies of the submissions received - publishing the finalised EIS.

-Following receipt of the Australian Department of Climate Change, the Environment, Energy and Water's recommendations, the Australian Minister for the Environment and Water will provide advice to DITRDCA, Airservices Australia and CASA in accordance with Section 163 of the EPBC Act as to whether:
+Following receipt of the Australian Department of Climate Change, Energy, the Environment and Water's recommendations, the Australian Minister for the Environment and Water will provide advice to DITRDCA, Airservices Australia and CASA in accordance with Section 163 of the EPBC Act as to whether:

-- the project should be approved - · what conditions (if any) should be attached to the approval (if possible) to protect the environment - any other matter relating to the protection of the environment from the project.
+- · the project should be approved - what conditions (if any) should be attached to the approval (if possible) to protect the environment - any other matter relating to the protection of the environment from the project.

-Under Section 164 of the EPBC Act, DITRDCA, Airservices Australia and CASA will then be required to provide the Australian Environment Minister with a report that documents the response to her advice.
+Under Section 164 of the EPBC Act, DITRDCA, Airservices Australia and CASA will then be required to provide the Australian Minister for the Environment and Water with a report that documents the response to her advice.
 This report would state what action has been taken or not (including the adoption of any recommended conditions) and the justification where any of the recommendations were not given effect (in full or in part).